tfthushaar/patient-doc-booking/README.md

 # Patient Doctor Booking System

-This is a modern medical appointment booking system built and maintained by Thush.
+This is a modern medical appointment booking system.
 It enables patients to book appointments with doctors, and provides administrators with tools to manage users, doctors, and appointments efficiently.
+I mean it was supposed to but it has a lot of issues so i wouldn't suggest you to use this repo for anything else but using it as a foundation to build upon.

 ## Features